 - Practice-based learning and improvement

 - Systems-based practice

-Upon completion of the child and adolescent psychiatry residency at the Yale Child Study Center, each resident is expected to be able to provide competent evaluations and appropriate treatment to children and adolescents with psychiatric disorders, and their families.
+Upon completion of the child and adolescent psychiatry fellowship at the Yale Child Study Center, each fellow is expected to be able to provide competent evaluations and appropriate treatment to children and adolescents with psychiatric disorders, and their families.
 Additionally, the graduate should be able to provide competent consultation services to a variety of professionals in medical and non-medical disciplines about children and adolescents with psychiatric disorders.
 And finally, a strong commitment to the treatment of patients and high ethical conduct will have been demonstrated.